|

 Even so called inanimate things start to

-when they are saturated with love.
+glow when they are saturated with love.

 Loving ourselves does not mean to become